knative/client/docs/operations/management.md

 ## Common Flags

-For every `kn` command, you can use these optional common additional flags:
+For every `kn` command, you can use these common additional flags:

 * `-h` or `--help` to display specific help for that command
 * `--config string` which specifies the `kn` config file (default is $HOME/.kn.yaml)